chr5tphr/zennit/docs/source/how-to/use-rules-composites-and-canonizers.rst

 Canonizers
 ----------

-Layerwise relevance propagation (LRP) is not implementation invariant.
+Layer-wise relevance propagation (LRP) is not implementation invariant.
 A good example for this is that for some rules, two consecutive linear layers do not produce the same attribution as a single linear layer with its weight parameter chosen as the product of the two linear layers.